alexclusive/ytdownloader/README.md

 # YTDownloader
 I made this python application because I'm sick and tired of all those dumb websites that are terrible at the one thing they set out to do.
-Turns out it's actually realy easy to download youtube videos.
+Turns out it's actually really easy to download youtube videos.
 I haven't actually tested the max quality this is capable of - one way to find out!

 ## Ways to Run
 There are two versions packed into one .exe file: command-line and gui.
 These both do the same thing, and I'll explain each feature a little later.